Skip to Content

 Conventional vs Hard Money Lenders

-Hard money loans are often provided by private organizations or individuals.
-They carry very different terms than the type of loans you find at your local bank.
+Private companies or individuals frequently provide hard-money loans.
+They carry very different terms than the types of loans you find at your local bank.

 Hard money loans usually have very high interest rates and very short repayment periods compared to other types of loans.
 But, unlike traditional loans, they’re fast and easy to apply for.